Antiz96/antiz.fr/content/_index.md

 - Package Maintainer: As [part of the Arch Linux staff](https://archlinux.org/people/package-maintainers/#Antiz), I contribute to the development of the distribution by maintaining [packages](https://archlinux.org/packages/?sort=&q=&maintainer=Antiz) in Arch's official repositories.

-- Testing Team member and coordinator: My role within the Arch Linux [Testing team](https://wiki.archlinux.org/title/Arch_Testing_Team) is to install, test and verify that the packages submitted to the Arch's "testing" repositories are working as intended and do not include any regressions nor bugs in order to validate (or not) their "promotion" to the official stable repositories (done collaboratively with the other members of the Arch Linux Testing team).
-I'm also in charge of onboarding new testing team members.
+- Testing team member and coordinator: As a [testing team](https://wiki.archlinux.org/title/Arch_Testing_Team) member, I test & verify packages submitted to the Arch Linux testing repositories before they get promoted to the stable ones.
+I’m also in charge of on-boarding new testing team members.

-- AUR Package maintainer and moderator: In addition of maintaining packages in the official repositories (as part of my Package Maintainer role), I'm maintaining [packages in the AUR](https://aur.archlinux.org/packages?O=0&SeB=M&K=Antiz&outdated=&SB=p&SO=d&PP=50&submit=Go) (a [community-driven repository](https://wiki.archlinux.org/title/Arch_User_Repository) maintained by Arch users).
-I also participate to the AUR moderation.
+- AUR Package maintainer and moderator: In addition of maintaining packages in the official repositories, I'm also maintaining [some packages](https://aur.archlinux.org/packages?O=0&SeB=M&K=Antiz&outdated=&SB=p&SO=d&PP=50&submit=Go) in the AUR (a [community-driven repository](https://wiki.archlinux.org/title/Arch_User_Repository) maintained by Arch users) and I participate to its moderation.

-- Various other contributions: I'm also contributing to numerous other parts of the Arch Linux project as whole (e.g. [pacman-contrib](https://gitlab.archlinux.org/pacman/pacman-contrib), [devtools / pkgctl](https://gitlab.archlinux.org/archlinux/devtools), [archlinux-contrib](https://github.com/archlinux/contrib), [infrastructure](https://gitlab.archlinux.org/archlinux/infrastructure), [submitting RFCs](https://gitlab.archlinux.org/archlinux/rfcs), etc...), I'm interacting with the community via the different communication channels ([IRC](https://wiki.archlinux.org/title/Arch_IRC_channels), [mailing lists](https://lists.archlinux.org/mailman3/lists/), etc...) and I'm making yearly financial donations (to the Arch project itself and / or to individuals actively contributing to it).
+- Various other contributions: I’m also contributing to numerous other parts of the Arch Linux project as whole, such as some of our tools (e.g. [pacman-contrib](https://gitlab.archlinux.org/pacman/pacman-contrib), [devtools / pkgctl](https://gitlab.archlinux.org/archlinux/devtools), [archlinux-contrib](https://github.com/archlinux/contrib)), [infrastructure](https://gitlab.archlinux.org/archlinux/infrastructure), [submitting RFCs](https://gitlab.archlinux.org/archlinux/rfcs), ..., as well as interacting with the community and making regular donations (to the Arch project itself and / or to individuals actively contributing to it).

 ### Alpine Linux